humberto-ortiz/megaprobe-lab/content/grace.md

 - Talk to Julio about how to display the 3D cube.
 He explain how his vizualization work, and he recommened me to ask Cheo about it.
 - Hoping there's a 3 day strike so I can catch to research and classes.
 "Huelga si, entrega no!"
 - I think this has become a weekly journal for the whole Megaprobe to see.

+##Week 8 (03/21/16 - 03/25/16)
+- Easter Week.
+Spent some time practicing Javascript and reading code from TOA to try understand it better.
+- Started doing the Research poster for Women in Cybersecurity.

+##Week 9 (03/28/16 - 04/01/16)
+- Finished the poster for Wicys and send it to print.
+- Went to the Wicys conference from 30 to April 3rd.
+- Presented research poster at Wicys with the title Using Visualization to improve Anomaly Detection in IPv6 Flows.
+- I learned new programming techniques and how to find different type of vulnerabilities in web apps.
+I also met a lot of professionals from both computer science and the cybersecurity fields which gave me advice in graduate studies and job interviews.